 -

-Conformer – They depend upon the changes in its external environment
+Conformer – They depend upon the changes in their external environment

 -

-Regulator – They are able to control their internal environment irrespective of their external surroundings to an extent.
+Regulator – They can control their internal environment irrespective of their external surroundings to an extent.

 Conformers

-These animals are also known as ectotherms as they cannot regulate its own internal temperature.
+These animals are also known as ectotherms, as they cannot regulate their own internal temperature.
 It adapts its behaviour to the surroundings or migrates to environments with optimal temperatures.
 Conformers are referred to as cold-blooded animals.
-Examples of this class – amphibians, reptiles, insects etc.
+Examples of this class are amphibians, reptiles, insects etc.

 Regulators